 Don’t forget to visit the second-hand bookshop in the Dolls House next to the museum.
 It’s open seasonally Tuesday to Saturday from 10.30am – 3.30pm.
 Plus Bank Holiday Mondays (same times) Choose from hundreds of books on all kinds of subjects, fiction and non-fiction, priced at 50p each.
 Looking for a specific book?
 Leave your details and the volunteers will look out for it.
 Got books to donate?
 Please drop off any unwanted books and they’ll be sold to raise funds for the Museum.

-• From 26 March 2024 the Book Shop will be open the same days as the Museum.
+- During open season, the Book Shop opens on the same days as the Museum.
 Weekly from Tues – Sat from 10.30 – 3.30pm.
 Plus Bank Holiday Mondays, Tram Sunday & Heritage Sunday.

 Uncovering the Museum…